-This course is much more than one-off tutorials.
-Learn to take full advantage of new workflows and develop new skills for HDR.
+This course is much more than a one-off tutorial.
+Learn to take full advantage of new workflows and develop new skills for high dynamic range content.
 Experience how lighting, editing and grading are affected, and which tools are most useful to achieve bigger, better color.
 Learn the three essential workflows for HDR mastering.
 The course covers critical concepts and practical considerations for HDR production, workflow, grading, mastering, distribution, and viewing.
 You will also build your vocabulary around HDR and communicate effectively in technical and creative related discussion.

 Course targeted towards colorists, VFX artists, DIT, editors, and more

 This is an introductory level course ideal for colorists, engineers, cinematographers, DITs, VFX artists, and editors involved in HDR pre-production, production and post-production.
 It’s also useful for producers, directors and designers as they encounter demand for HDR, Dolby vision, UHD Premium, Rec 2020, and wide color gamut.
 If you are looking for a structured HDR tutorial, this course is for you.